 That has the potential to drive them into your house in search of new sources of nutrients.
 Indoor houseplants, particularly tropical varieties, are very appealing to ants.
 Aphids that feed on indoor plants excrete honeydew, too, which resembles white scale on leaves.
 Wipe leaves clean to eliminate the food source for ants, and consider placing aphid-killing plant spikes in the soil of any houseplants.

-Of course, keeping your yard in tip-top shape and appealing to ants (as well as for yourself) is easiest with the right gear.
-Check out these articles for our selection of the best tools to keep your yard looking great:
+Of course, keeping your yard in good shape and appealing to ants (as well as for yourself) is easiest with the right gear.
+Below, we’ve highlighted a top-rated battery lawn mower, string trimmer, and leaf blower.

 The Best Way to Get Rid of Ants

 Watch the video below for five expert tips on getting ants out of your house—and keeping them out.